-- Work more on your biz than in your biz
+- Work more on your business than in it.

-In the beginning, it'll be easy because you won't have many clients.
-But as your business grows, it's important to continue to work on your business more than in it.
+Initially, it'll be easy because you won't have many clients.
+But as your business grows, it's important to continue working on it more than in it.

 - Network with the right people.

 The wedding industry is a people industry.
 Form relationships and connections with the right people–the businesses already in front of your dreamy clients–and watch your biz grow.